MAYOR - KATHERINE "KAYE" ADAMS

 Eric Olson has been a resident of Umatilla for eight years.
 Mr. Olson was first sworn into office in January 2010 and was sworn in for his third Council

 term in January 2017.
-His current terms runs throught the end of 2020.
+His current terms runs through November 2020.

 Mr. Olson is a member of the Umatilla Chamber of Commerce, the CRA Board, and the National Association of Life Underwriters.